 For purposes of this summary, the term "non-resident holder" means a holder that is not a resident of Mexico for tax purposes and that does not hold our ADSs in connection with the conduct of a trade or business through a permanent establishment for tax purposes in Mexico.
-For purposes of Mexican taxation, an individual is a resident of Mexico if he or she has established his or her home in Mexico, or if he or she has another home outside Mexico, but his or her Center of Vital Interests (Centro de Intereses Vitales) (as defined in the Mexican Tax Code) is located in Mexico and, among other circumstances, when more than 50% of that person's total income during a calendar year comes from within Mexico.
+For purposes of Mexican taxation, an individual is a resident of Mexico if he or she has established his or her home in Mexico, or if he or she has another home outside Mexico, but his or her Center of Vital Interests (Centro de Intereses Vitales) (as defined in the Mexican Tax Code) is located in Mexico.
 A legal entity is a resident of Mexico if it has either its principal place of business or its place of effective management in Mexico.
 A Mexican citizen is presumed to be a resident of Mexico unless he or she can demonstrate that the contrary is true.
 If a legal entity or an individual is deemed to have a permanent establishment in Mexico for tax purposes, all income attributable to the permanent establishment will be subject to Mexican taxes, in accordance with applicable tax laws.